3 Best Ways To Prevent Heat At Night

 The first thing of importance is to avoid all forms of high-energy exercise before going to sleep.
 Your core body temperature becomes elevated through exercise and takes a number of hours to go back to normal.
 You ought not to eat too late, either, because that can raise your body’s temperature by at least 2°F. You need your metabolism to be stabilized and not going into overdrive to break down all the food you’ve consumed.
 Drinking enough fluids throughout the day is also important so that your body can maintain its core temperature.
 Your temperature will rise if you’re not hydrated enough, finding that its’ unable to sweat due to a lack of bodily fluid.

 The second thing of importance is to invest in a decent fan, or even a few of them, so as to cope with the changing weather cycle where you live.
-Fans come in various shapes and sizes; tower fans allow you to cool a whole room and have a rotating base; oscillating fans can be more compact and sit snugly on your bedside table.
+Fans come in various shapes and sizes; tower fans allow you to cool a whole room and have a rotating base; oscillating fans can be more compact and sit snugly on your best bedside table.
 A ceiling fan is more of long-term investment but should last at least a decade; it has the advantage of annoying potential insects and preventing hot air congregating and permeating the room as a whole.
 A portable air conditioner is an even more effective remedy because it doesn’t just churn air around but expels hot air and creates cooler air.
 A more permanent fixture would be a window air conditioner; this would have to be properly fitted and you’d have to be comfortable with having your bedroom window partially covered by it.

 Is it unhealthy to sleep in a hot room?